Becoming an influential blogger in any type of niche is something that most bloggers strive to achieve in their blogging career.

-So assuming your content is amazing, make it ever so easy for your readers to share your posts.
+Assuming your content is ‘amazing’, make it ever so easy for your readers to share your posts on social media.

-Ask your readers to share your posts at the end of your article with call-to-actions.
+Ask your readers to share your posts at the end of your article with a short message and call-to-action.
 If you don’t ask, you don’t get.